Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 Very little plants or trees, particularly at higher elevations, do not diminish the allure of the countryside.
 On the contrary, the majestic mountains, partially covered with snow, the continuous flow of rivers attracting wildlife, and the minor hills along the winding roads, justify the narratives about the legendary Kyrgyz nature.

-The five-peaked rocky crag in the middle of the city was an easy challenge in the early afternoon sun.
-A Muslim place of pilgrimage, where Prophet Mohamed prayed as well, has plenty of symbolical and spiritual meaning for Muslims, but the lovely central bazaar and Osh Animal Market, on the outskirts of the city, called more of my attention.
+First, I visited the central landmark of Osh, Sulaiman-Too Sacred Mountain (Solomon’s Throne).
+The five-peaked rocky crag in the middle of the city was an easy challenge in the early afternoon heat.
+A Muslim place of pilgrimage, where Prophet Mohamed prayed as well, has plenty of symbolical and spiritual meaning for Muslims.

-Cows, ships and some horses were inspected, negotiated and finally driven away by new owners.
+New owners inspected, negotiated, and finally drove away cows, sheep, and some horses.
 When the deal is closed, buyers and sellers shake hands in a particular way, pay the agreed price and the trade is done.
 The whole transaction is rather quick and efficient.

 Jayma Bazaar, one of the largest markets in Central Asia, serves as a central trading trade hub for a wide array of goods: fruits, vegetables, meat, bread, traditional hats, knives, smites and more.
 Delicious yellow figs, peaches, bread and restaurants along the river especially impressed me.

-I discovered a hairdresser who was exceptionally pleased to provide a haircut.
-The official price was under one dollar.
-While thinking how can he survive with charging so little, he was showing me photos of his daughter’s previous day wedding, where over 400 guests were feasting with food and tea in his huge house.
+In a small shop at the bazaar, I found a hairdresser who was exceptionally happy to give me a haircut.
+The official price was less than one dollar.
+While I wondered how he could survive while charging so little, he showed me photos from his daughter’s wedding the day before.
+More than 400 guests were enjoying food and tea at his huge house.

 The extreme contrast between the irrationally low pricing of his services and his substantial wealth raises questions that challenge my comprehension of the principles of market economics.
 Soviet influence, family and clan ties which, combined with connections and corruption in certain cases, can create disproportional wealth for privileged people or families.